Grindhead/phaser-matter-physics-editor/memory-bank/progress.md

 - Added a conditional debug UI (`DebugPanel`) to aid development without impacting production builds.
 - **Refactored Debug UI:** Moved `DebugPanel` into its own `DebugUIScene` launched in parallel to `Game` scene.
 This prevents the debug UI from being affected by the game camera zoom and uses event emission for data transfer.
 - **Added Culling:** Introduced bounds checking in `Game.ts` to disable rendering and physics processing for off-screen coins and enemies, improving performance.
+- **Refactored Item Placement:** Changed level generation (`LevelGenerator.ts`) to place enemies and crates _after_ all platforms are created using a shuffled list of eligible platforms.
+This ensures they don't share a platform and allows better control over total counts.